 This was one of the longest, most tiring day.

-I am Romanian, and I love my countries, but I have to be objective about this road trip and warn you that driving in Romania will require a lot of patience.
+I am Romanian, and I love my country, but I have to be objective about this road trip and warn you that driving in Romania will require a lot of patience.

 I recommend driving early in the morning in Romania.
 It tends to get cramped with trucks and this could lead to traffic jams and hours of delays.

-That afternoon we visited the old centre Oradea and the fortress.
+That afternoon we visited the old centre of Oradea and the fortress.